-On Friday, September 30, the College of Engineering at the University of Massachusetts Amherst will hold its seventh annual Outstanding Alumni Awards Celebration during Homecoming Weekend.
-The college’s celebration will include be held in the Marriott Room on the 11th floor of the Campus Center at UMass Amherst.
+On Friday, October 20, the College of Engineering at the University of Massachusetts Amherst will hold its eighth annual Outstanding Alumni Awards Celebration during Homecoming Weekend.
+The college’s celebration will be held in the Marriott Room on the 11th floor of the Campus Center at UMass Amherst.
 The Homecoming Reception & Awards Celebration will begin at 4:30 p.m.
 During the reception, the College of Engineering will present its Outstanding Senior and Junior Alumni Awards to eight individuals who, through exemplary accomplishments, epitomize the potential of an education at the UMass Amherst College of Engineering.

 Professors Qiangfei Xia and J. Joshua Yang of our Electrical and Computer Engineering (ECE) Department led a team of scientists who have developed a groundbreaking new type of hardware security device enabled by memristors, or resistive switching devices, as described in an article in the prestigious scientific journal Nature Communications.
 The title of the new article is “A Novel True Random Number Generator Based on a Stochastic Diffusive Memristor.”
 This work paves the way for memristors in hardware security applications for the era of the Internet of Things (IoT).